NabeelGhalib/cyclistic-case-study/README.md

 ```
 and so on.

+- We can find out the number of characters are there for every ride_id

 ```sql

 select length(ride_id) from cycletripsall

 ```

-We can find out the number of characters are there for every ride_id
-There were 16 characters.
+There are 16 characters.
 By knowing this we can check if there are ids which does not have same no. of characters.

 ```sql